Yardley Taylor: Civil War

-During the American Civil War, the Confederate authorities didn't Trust the Quakers of Loudoun County, and frequently raided their farms.
+During the American Civil War, the Confederate authorities didn't trust the Quakers of Loudoun County, and frequently raided their farms.
 The Union Army also distrusted them.
 During the "Burning Raid" of November/December 1864, General Ulysses Grant ordered his troops to drive away livestock, destroy crops and burn barns throughout the region.
 The Taylors lost barns and property in the raid.

-In spite of personal losses, Taylor's support of the Union never waivered.
+In spite of personal losses, Taylor's support of the Union never wavered.

 Post war

 In June 1865 he wrote a letter to Union appointed Governor of Virginia, Francis Pierpont.
 In the letter, Yardley Taylor expressed the importance of extending voting rights to black males, using black citizenship in the British West Indies islands of Barbados, Jamaica, and Trinidad as examples to study and follow.

 Taylor died in 1868.
 A reference to his death at age 75, "...from a cold contracted while carrying shingles up a ladder to shingle his house" is in the Alexandria Gazette March 18, 1870 edition.
 He was buried in the Goose Creek Meeting Burial Ground in Lincoln, Virginia, alongside his wife, Hannah, and many Taylor family members.